 - Around 5lb (2kg) dog typically hunted Cottontail rabbits (US)

 Fact: The Dachshund is the only purebred hound dog, registered by the American Kennel club (AKC), to still hunt above and below ground today.

 There are 3 varieties of Dachshund dogs; Smooth-haired, long-haired and wire-haired.

-The only real difference is the size and type, length and colour of their coat.
+The only real difference is the size and type, length and color of their coat.
 The smooth haired Dachshund came first and it is agreed that the longhaired and wirehaired varieties came from it.

 It is not clear if the change in variety was through naturally breed variations or crossbreeding.
 The longhaired Dachshund may have been crossed with land and water Spaniels and the wirehaired with Terriers.

 They have long floppy ears that keep their inner ear clean as they dig and a long snout with an acute sense of smell; both useful when hunting.